 Introducing Franz Josef Glacier

 The early Maori knew Franz Josef as Ka Roimata o Hine Hukatere (Tears of the Avalanche Girl).
 Legend tells of a girl losing her lover who fell from the local peaks, and her flood of tears freezing into the glacier.
 The glacier was first explored by Europeans in 1865, with Austrian Julius Haast naming it after the Austrian emperor.
-The glacier is 5km from Franz Josef village; the terminal face is a 40-minute walk from the car park.
+The glacier car park is 5km from Franz Josef village; the primary viewpoint is a 40-minute walk from there.